China Tests Building Moon Base With Lunar Soil Bricks - UrduPoint

 Zhou's team developed their prototype bricks after analysing soil brought back by China's Chang'e-5 probe, the world's first mission in four decades to collect Moon samples.

-The team has also worked on the "Lunar Spider", a 3D printing robot to build structures in space, some of which are conical in shape.
+The team has also worked on the "Lunar Spider", a 3D printing robot to build structures in space, some of which are conical.

 "In the future, our plan is definitely to use resources on-site, that is, make bricks directly from the lunar soil, and then do various construction scenarios, so we won't be bringing the materials from Earth," said Zhou.